Reviews You Can Rely On

 Our Verdict

 The Helly Hansen Loke is a bargain.
 It's lightweight, packable, and has more water resistance and durability than you would expect from a coat at this price point.
 We like it best for short trips: weekends out on trail or car camping, and around town for damp commutes.
 Though it's not quite as comfortable, it has many of the same features that we expect from more expensive models, including an adjustable hood and cuffs, a cinchable waist, and pit zips.
 It's not a rugged replacement for long-haul adventures with heavy rain in the forecast, but considering the value this jacket offers, this is a good option for the cost-conscious consumer who needs to stay dry.
-Our review of the best rain jackets shows how it stacks up versus competing products.
+Our review of rain jackets shows how it stacks up versus competing products.

 REASONS TO BUY